 - 17.1.
-An Employee who is pregnant may commence parental leave up to 16 weeks prior to the expected date of the birth of the Child and must commence no later than that date.
+An Employee who is pregnant may commence parental leave any time within 16 weeks prior to the expected date of the birth of the Child.
 In all other cases, Primary Caregiver parental leave commences no later than the expected date of birth or the placement of the Child.
-Secondary Caregiver parental leave may commence one week prior to the expected date of birth or adoption of the Child, unless otherwise agreed by the Employee and Employer - 17.2.
-Parental leave is to be available to only one parent at a time, except parents may take up to eight weeks leave concurrently with each other.
-Concurrent leave may commence one week prior to the expected date of the birth of the Child or placement in the case of adoption.
-Employees who are granted a permanent care order may access concurrent leave from the date the care order is granted.
-Concurrent leave does not need to be taken as a continuous 8 week period.
-Unless the Employer agrees each block of leave must be for at least two weeks. - 17.3.
-An Employee's eligibility for parental leave under this clause is determined at the time of adoption of the Child, or the date a permanent care order is granted.
-Nevertheless, the Employer and Employee may agree for the employee to use any paid component at any time within the first 52 weeks of parental leave or, if parental leave is extended, within the first 104 weeks of parental leave if they are taking paid Primary Caregiver leave or within the first 78 weeks of parental leave if they are taking Additional paid Secondary Caregiver leave. - 17.4.
+Secondary Caregiver parental leave may commence one week prior to the expected date of birth or adoption of the Child, unless otherwise agreed by the Employee and Employer. - 17.2.
+An Employee's eligibility for parental leave under clause 62 of the Agreement is determined at the time of the birth or adoption of the Child, or the date a permanent care order is granted.
+Nevertheless, the Employer and Employee may agree for the Employee to use any paid component at any time within the first 52 weeks of parental leave or, if parental leave is extended, within the first 104 weeks of parental leave if they are taking paid Primary Caregiver leave or within the first 78 weeks of parental leave if they are taking Additional Paid Secondary Caregiver leave. - 17.3.
 Parental leave does not need to be taken in a single continuous period (except for Grandparent leave).
-The Employer will take into account operational requirements and the Employee's
+The Employer will take into account operational requirements and the Employee's personal and family circumstances in considering requests for parental leave in more than one continuous period.
+Approval of such requests will not be unreasonably withheld. - 17.4.
+For example, take two parents who are both employed in the VPS and have a child together.
+In this example, the Employees choose to arrange their leave flexibly, with one parent taking nine months of Primary Caregiver parental leave.
+At the conclusion of nine months, that Employee returns to work for three months while the Employee's partner accesses their entitlement to Additional Paid Secondary Caregiver parental leave under clause 62.6 of the Agreement.
+At the conclusion of the Employee's partner's Additional Paid Secondary

-- personal and family circumstances in considering requests for parental leave in more than one continuous period.
-Approval of such requests will not be unreasonably withheld. - 17.5.
-For example, an Employee may take nine months Primary Caregiver parental leave.
-At the conclusion of nine months, the Employee returns to work for three months while the Employee's partner accesses their entitlement to Additional paid Secondary Caregiver parental leave under clause 55.6 of the Agreement.
-At the conclusion of the Employee's partner's Additional paid Secondary Caregiver leave, the partner returns to work and the Employee resumes unpaid parental leave for a further 12 months. - 17.6.
+- Caregiver leave, the partner returns to work and the Employee resumes unpaid parental leave for a further 12 months. - 17.5.
 Employees wishing to utilise their parental leave in a flexible manner similar to the above example, should discuss their proposed arrangements with their Employer as soon as practicable.
-Should the Employee utilise their parental leave in a flexible manner, the Employee will provide as much notice as possible to allow the Employer sufficient time to consider their request and put in place appropriate operational arrangements, including backfill arrangements, which may facilitate the flexibility sought by the Employee. - 17.7.
-Employees who wish to take their parental leave in more than a single continuous period should ensure they understand the impacts (if any) of doing so on other payments, for example, the Commonwealth Government's Paid Parental Leave, they may be entitled to prior to finalising these arrangements with the Employer. - 17.8.
+Should the Employee utilise their parental leave in a flexible manner, the Employee will provide as much notice as possible to allow the Employer sufficient time to consider their request and put in place appropriate operational arrangements, including backfill arrangements, which may facilitate the flexibility sought by the Employee. - 17.6.
+Employees who wish to take their parental leave in more than a single continuous period should ensure they understand the impacts (if any) of doing so on other payments they may be entitled to prior to finalising these arrangements with the Employer.
+An example is the Commonwealth Government's Paid Parental Leave, they may be entitled to prior to finalising these arrangements with the Employer. - 17.7.
 Employees cannot access parental leave in an ad-hoc manner or use it as a pool of leave to utilise at their discretion.
-Any arrangement to access parental leave entitlements must still meet the notice requirements as set out in clause 55.16 of the Agreement.
-This means any agreement about how the Employee intends to take the leave, including proposed dates, must be agreed in advance.
+Any arrangement to access parental leave entitlements must still meet the notice requirements as set out in clause 62.16 of the Agreement.
+This means any agreement about how the Employee intends to take the leave, including proposed dates and how they propose to arrange their parental leave, must be agreed in advance.